 President Rodrigo R. Duterte is a communication phenomenon who needs “deconstructing” to be better understood and appreciated.

-On November 25, some of the country’s top social scientists, communication scholars and practitioners joined government spokespersons in a forum aimed at dissecting the communication style that made Rodrigo R. Duterte capture the imagination of 16 million voters, receive high trust rating, and mobilize passionate defenders including the so-called “social media trolls.”
+On November 25, some of the country’s top social scientists, communication scholars and practitioners will join government spokespersons in a forum aimed at dissecting the communication style that made Rodrigo R. Duterte capture the imagination of 16 million voters, receive high trust rating, and mobilize passionate defenders including the so-called “social media trolls.”

 According to AMIC chairman Dr. Crispin C. Maslog, deconstruction is a social science method of critical text analysis that does not actually mean “demolition.”
 The term was coined by French philosopher and semiotician Jacques Derrida in the 1960s.
 Social scientists use this as method to discover, recognize, and understand the underlying assumptions, ideas, and frames that form the basis for thoughts and beliefs.